calculus008/shuati/system-design/SearchAds.md

 Select Ads
   Inverted index
-  Forward index - key : adid, value : ad info Relevance score - Naive : percentage of matching key words
+  Forward index - key : Ad Id, value : Ad info Relevance score - Naive : percentage of matching key words
                     Learning to rank : use human to label, then do supervised learning with more features : ctr, impressions etc
                     Relevance feature : look up features extracted from click logs and store in key-value store